pananton/busrpc-spec/busrpc.md

 * it's output is shorter than SHA-256

 ### Character encoding

-Busrpc specification requires, that the fol, that the following characters can be used as-is in a message bus topic:
+Busrpc specification requires, that the following characters can be used as-is in a message bus topic:
 * alphanumericals (a-z, A-Z and 0-9)
-* underscore `_` (to avoid encoding of the namespace/class/method names)
+* underscore `_`
-* hyphen `-` (to avoid encoding of the negative numbers)
+* hyphen `-`

-Additionally, busrpc specification itself introduces several characters with a special meaning.
-This characters are chosen separetely for each message bus.
-In this document they are reffered to by the following tokens:
+Additionally, busrpc encoding uses two special characters, which are defined in the message bus [specialization](#specializations) and referred to in the specificaton as `<esc>` and `<field-sep>`.
+This two characters should also be usable as-is in the message bus topic.

-* `<esc>` - escape character
+Message bus specialization contains information, which characters are prohibited for topic or have special meaning.
+If this characters are found in the endpoint component, they are encoded as a triple `<esc><hex><hex>`.
+Here, `<esc>` is a predefined bus-specific escape character and `<hex><hex>` is a hexadecimal representation of the character. **Only lowercase** "a-f" can be used as hexadecimal digits.
+Note, that `<esc>` and `<field-sep>` (used for structure encoding, see below) are treated specially, thus should be encoded if this special treatment is undesirable.

-* `<field-sep>` - separator for structure fields when structure is encoded as endpoint component (see [below](#structure-encoding))
+As an example consider message bus, that defines `<esc>` as `%` and uses `.` as topic word separator.
+In that case, string "%hello.world%` is encoded as `%25hello%2eworld%25` when used as endpoint component.

-If endpoint component contains reserved characters, all of them should be encoded as `<esc><hex><hex>`.
-Here `<esc>` is an escape character and `<hex><hex>` is a hexadecimal representation of the reserved character.
-Busrpc specification recommends to use lowercase "a-f" for the hexadecimal digits, however, it is not required.
+### Field encoding

 ### Structure encoding